A favorite treat from the fair that you can make at home. Classic Oreo cookies get battered, then deep fried. They're a crazy indulgent treat!

 Well, that's certainly how I've been feeling this summer!
-Lucky for you and me we can still get our fix, by making favorite fair treats at home!
-Like this sweet and tempting goodie: the Fried Oreo.
+Lucky for you and me we can still get our fix, by making our favorite fair treats at home!
+Buttery corn on the cob from the farmstand is one of my favorite fair indulgences that we make at home.
+And another is a batch of sweet, hot, Fried Oreos.

-Fried Oreos were not a fair treat that I ever had growing up, and that made sense when I learned that they weren't created until 2002.
-So my kids' generation and all those after will always associate Fried Oreos with the fair.
+Fact: Fried Oreos are not a fair treat that I ever had growing up—and that made sense when I learned that they weren't created until 2002.
+It's my kids' generation and all those who came after who will never think of the state or county fair without thinking of Fried Oreos.

 Fried Oreos History

-The first Fried Oreo debuted in 2002 at the San Diego County Fair, created by a food vendor named Charlie Boghosian - affectionately known as "Chicken Charlie".
-In an effort to differentiate himself from other vendors at the fair, he gained a reputation as the man who would fry anything.
-Truly: in addition to food he has fried shoes, hats, and Conan O'Brien's sunglasses.
+The first Fried Oreo debuted in 2002 at the San Diego County Fair, created by a food vendor named Charlie Boghosian—affectionately known as "Chicken Charlie".
+To differentiate himself from other vendors at the fair, he gained a reputation as the man who would fry anything—literally.
+In addition to food, he has fried shoes, hats, and Conan O'Brien's sunglasses.

 We have him to thank for treats like fried Kool-Aid, deep-fried filet mignon, and a cheeseburger sandwiched between two Krispy Creme doughnuts.
-Of all his experimentation and fried food inventions, Boghosian says the Fried Oreo has been hands down his most popular.
+However, of all his experimentation and fried food inventions, Boghosian says Fried Oreos have been hands down his most popular.

 Why you'll love this recipe

 Because they're so delicious and not that hard to make!
-Whip up a quick batter and heat your oil.
-The Oreos get dunked in the batter and then fried.
-After frying, you'll find that the crispy cookie has become tender, and it almost melts in your mouth as you bite through!
+The cookies are coated in a sweetened batter for deep frying.
+Then, they're dropped in the oil and cooked until they're golden brown.
+The crispy cookie becomes tender and almost melts in your mouth as you bite through!

-Making these at home gives you a fun opportunity: to try different varieties of Oreos!
-They have soooo many kinds: peanut butter, birthday cake, holiday colors, double-stuffed.
-At the fair you may get only one choice of Oreo... at home you can try any kind you want.
+Making deep fried Oreos at home gives you a fun opportunity, too—to try different varieties of Oreos!
+There are soooo many kinds, including peanut butter, birthday cake, holiday colors, and Double Stuf Oreos.
+At the fair you may get only one choice of Oreo cookies... at home, you can try any kind you want.

 Whisk the dry ingredients together.
 In a separate bowl, whisk the wet ingredients together, then slowly add in the dry until they are just combined.

 Pour vegetable oil into a heavy-duty cast iron pot or enameled cast iron pot like this one.
-Heat the oil over medium-high heat until it reaches 350 degrees F.
+Heat the oil over medium-high heat until it reaches 350° F.

-Have your work area ready with the Oreos, the bowl of batter, and a paper towel-lined rack.
-Drop a few Oreos into the batter and coat them on all sides.
-Slide these battered Oreos into the hot oil.
-Fry them until they are evenly browned all over.
+Dip a few Oreos into the batter and coat them on all sides.
+Slide the battered Oreos into the hot oil.
+Fry them until they are evenly golden-brown all over.
 Then move them to the paper towels to drain.

 - Maintaining the proper oil temp is key to getting great fried Oreos.
 Heat the oil to a temperature of 350 degrees F, and adjust the heat as you cook to maintain this temp.
 A thermometer is the best way to get the temperature you need – I would suggest picking up a digital thermometer like this one.
 It’s inexpensive and you can use it for all of your cooking and baking.